daac-tools/vibrato/docs/map.md

 ## 2. Editing dictionary with mapping

-To edit a system dictionary with the reordered mapping, run the following command.
+To edit the system dictionary with the reordered mapping, run the following command.

 ```